All Episodes

 More than welcome, sir.

-You realize that back in 2008, um, there were a number of dynamics, all of them dominated by race.
+You realize that back in 2008, there were a number of dynamics, all of them dominated by race.

 Then you had a bunch of Republicans who every day buy into the notion they are hated and despised, and so therefore they have to say and do things to try to prove to whoever that they're not mean and rascals.

-So they supported Obama for that reason alone, just like when Holder was nominated to be attorney general, a bunch of Republicans who knew he was a disaster, couldn't wait to run to the microphones and praise the choice, hoping to get credit for bipartisanship, crossing the aisle, open mindedness, all of that happy horse manure, and now we're where we are.
+Just like when Holder was nominated to be Attorney General, a bunch of Republicans who knew he was a disaster couldn't wait to run to the microphones and praise the choice, hoping to get credit for bipartisanship, crossing the aisle, open-mindedness, all of that happy horse manure.

-And there was there was a lot of fear, Gene, in saying anything negative about Obama, but it wasn't hard to do if you kept it focused on policy.
+And there was a lot of fear, Gene, in saying anything negative about Obama.

-I always said I don't, you know, the historical nature is over with after the election.
+I always said, I don't, you know, the historical nature is over with after the election.

 And that's what scared the heck out of me.